Highpoint Shopping Centre: Highpoint Urban Village plan

 In 2021, GPT approved the Highpoint Urban Village plan, a development plan for an urban village composed of a mixture of residential and commercial uses, community facilities, green open spaces and provision for additional retail.
 The 30-year plan includes proposals for a new 2800 m2 library and community hub, new green space including a new town plaza, around 3,000 new dwellings, bus interchange upgrades and the construction of commercial and retail spaces.

 Ownership

-Until 2006, Highpoint was wholly owned by Melbourne's Besen family (also owners of the Sussan retail chain).
-In March 2006, the GPT (General Property Trust) Group purchased a 50% stake and management rights in the centre for about A$621.2 million.
+Until 2006, Highpoint was owned by Melbourne's Besen family, owners of the Sussan retail chain.
+In March 2006, the GPT Group purchased a 50% stake and management rights for $621 million.
 In September 2017, GPT bought the remaining 50% of Highpoint for $680 million.
 The Highpoint complex was independently valued at $2.3 billion in late 2016.